pratikjagrut/hashnode-blogs-backup/cleddni8j000109lag48gguds.md

 ## Empty Struct

-In GOlang, we can have an empty struct.
+In Golang, we can have an empty struct.
 A struct without any field is called an empty struct.
 Below is the signature of an empty struct.

 ```go
 type T struct{}